 The knee shape is quite similar to that of the human body knee.
-The knee is an important part of this machine which supports the other parts like saddle and table.
+This is an important part of this machine that supports the other parts like the saddle and table.

 The saddle is present on the top of the knee which further carries the table.
 Its basic function is to support the table.